• Home

 COMMITTEES

 It is the committees primarily that do the work of SDPA in carrying out its Mission.
 Article VI of the SDPA Bylaws sets forth rules related to committees.
 Chapter 4 of the SDPA Policies and Procedures sets forth policy related to committees that further supplements the rules set forth in the Bylaws.
 SDPA has two types of committees, standing and operating.
 Standing committees do work that is fundamental to the functioning of SDPA and they are considered permanent.
 Operating committees are created by the Board to work on specific programs.
 Periodically, the Board will create task forces to accomplish specific short-term projects or goals.
-The Website provides a committee list that includes links to information for each committee.
-The Website contains directories for committee chairs and committee members.
+The Website (About Us/Committees) provides a committee list that includes links to information for each committee.
+The Website (About Us/Committees) contains directories for committee chairs and committee members.
+Below are links to these site pages.

 Committee List

-Committees are managed on a day-to-day basis by the President who operates under the broad oversight of the Board.
 The Board is responsible for overseeing the activities of SDPA to be certain that the Mission of SDPA is being well accomplished.
 The Board is also charged with ensuring that SDPA activities are conducted in a manner consistent with state and federal law and the SDPA governing documents.
-To effectively oversee the activities of the committees, the Board assigns individual Board members to be liaisons to specific committees.
-The Website provides a directory for the Board and describes board positions and responsibilities.
-The Website provides a list of current Board Committee Liaisons.
+To effectively oversee the activities of the committees, the Board assigns individual Board Members at Large to be liaisons to specific committees, to facilitate communication between the Board and those committees.
+The Website (About Us/Board of Directors) provides a directory for the Board and describes board positions and responsibilities.
+The Website (About Us/Board of Directors) provides a list of current Board Committee Liaisons.
+Below are direct links to these site pages.

 Board of Directors